bratter/us-map/README.md

 2. Features can be filtered based on a passed *scope* to ensure that only the appropriate entities are rendered.
 3. Provides functions to create both *shapes* to get one path per state/county, and *meshes* to create a single path just with borders for non-interactive aestheic overlays (including a set of outlines for each inset).
 4. For shapes, data bound to the container is automatically merged with the GeoJSON feature and is therefore available for fill color or other uses.
+5. Premade features inherit all the methods of the base [feature factory function](#features) documented below.

 To set up a feature, use the following: